doctorfree/MMM-InstagramView/README.md

 If the access token expires, just repeat the authorization process.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

+This module derives from the original MMM-Instagram module and its fork, the MMM-Instagram2020 module.
+Thanks to the following authors of those modules.

 * [Alexander Salter](https://github.com/AlexanderSalter) for creating the [MMM-Instagram2020](https://github.com/AlexanderSalter/MMM-Instagram2020) module used as the primary guidance in creating this module.
 * [Dimitrios Kapsalis](https://github.com/kapsolas) for creating the original [MMM-Instagram](https://github.com/kapsolas/MMM-Instagram) module that was used as guidance in creating the MMM-Instagram2020 module.